-MA4332 PARTIAL DIFFERENTIAL EQUATIONS (3-0)
+MA4332 PARTIAL DIFFERENTIAL EQUATIONS (3 - 0).

 Diffusion, wave and Laplace equations.
 Classification of second order equations, discontinuities and signal propagation, transform methods, Green's functions, first order equations and characteristics.
-PREREQUISITE: MA3132
+PREREQUISITE: MA3132.

-MA4335 LINEAR AND NONLINEAR WAVES (3-0)
+MA4335 LINEAR AND NONLINEAR WAVES (3-0).

 Analysis of the two main classes of wave motion, hyperbolic waves and linear dispersive waves.
 Topics covered include: kinematic waves, shock waves, shock structure and shock fitting, Burger's equation, the wave equation, linear dispersive waves, wave patterns and water waves.
-PREREQUISITE: MA3132
+PREREQUISITE: MA3132.

-MA4340 ADVANCED MATHEMATICAL MODELING (3 - 0)
+MA4340 ADVANCED MATHEMATICAL MODELING (3-0).

 A course intended to bring advanced mathematical methods to bear on the modeling and study of physical problems.
 Topics to be discussed include: simple dynamic models, the phase plane, stable and unstable motion, wave motion, bifurcation, catastrophe and chaos.
-PREREQUISITES: MA3400 and MA3132 parameter equations for osculating orbital elements.
-Pertubation and numerical solution techniques.
-Codes used by the military to predict orbits of artificial satellites and space debris.
-PREREQUISITE: PH2511
+PREREQUISITES: MA3132 and MA3400.

-MA4362 ORBITAL MECHANICS (3-0)
+MA4362 ORBITAL MECHANICS (3-0).

 Review of the two-body problem.
 The effects of a third point mass and a distributed mass.
-Expansion of the disturbing potential in series of Legnedre functions.
-Variation of
+Expansion of the disturbing potential in series of Legendre functions.
+Variation of parameter equations for osculating orbital elements.
+Perturbation and numerical solution techniques.
+Codes used by the military to predict the orbits of artificial satellites and space debris.
+PREREQUISITE: PH2511.

-MA4372 INTEGRAL TRANSFORMS (3-0)
+MA4370 THEORY OF PLATES AND SHELLS (3 - 0).